abuseofnotation/abuseofnotation.github.io/CV.md

 * Excellent command of the **English language**.
 * Background in **web and graphic design**.
 * Strong **communication skills** (I can talk to people and they understand).
-* Experience with writing and maintaining software documentations.
+* Experience with writing and maintaining software documentation.

 Education
 ==
-*(Mostly irrelevant, skip if no time)*
+*(Mostly irrelevant)*

 * Bachelor of Public Relations and Mass Communication at **Sofia University “Kliment Ohridski“**
 * Studied at Second English Language School “Thomas Jefferson”